 There are different types of social media interactions :

 - Posting- compulsively posts pictures and articles about themselves, their life, their events, their career.

-- Voyeuristic – The social media stalker who is constantly checking out the profiles of people whom you know.
+- Voyeuristic – The social media stalker who is continually checking out the profiles of people whom you know.

 - Political – People who want to share their views on politics, religion, current events, rather than share information about themselves.

 - Interactive- Those who wish to make connections and interact with others on social media.

 - Dating – Those who use social media to search for a partner or casual sexual liaisons.